hanifmb/planar-motion/readme.md

 # planar-motion
 This repository contains C++ examples of fundamental matrix estimation using two-point correspondences under planar motion.
-It is the implementation of the paper by Chou et. al. cited in the reference below.
+It is the implementation of the paper by Chou et al. cited in the reference below.

 #### What is planar motion?